chakshuahuja/CS744/README.md

 <PATH_TO_SPARK_BIN_DIRECTORY>/spark-submit --class "PageRankRangePartition" --master spark://<HOST_IP>:7077  target/scala-2.11/samplespark_2.11-1.0.jar hdfs://<HOST_IP>:9000/<INPUT_FILE_OR_DIR> hdfs://<HOST_IP>:9000/rangePageRankResult <PARTITION_NUMBER> --driver-memory 8G --executor-memory 8G
 ```
 where `<PARTITION_NUMBER>` is any integer value.

+##### Kill a Worker process and see the changes.
+You should trigger the failure to a desired worker VM when the application reaches 50% of its lifetime

+In order to test, run the `wait_for_spark_app.py` script using `python3.5 wait_for_spark_app.py`.
+Make sure the spark session is running at time of running the script so that it is able to track the progress and kill a worker at around 50%.